 Forced mixing principle

-In the drawing, the numbers indicate:
+In the drawing the numbers indicate:

-1 drum body, which solution is mixed.
+1 drum body, in which the solution is mixed.

-6 - lever to open the shutter.
+6 – lever for opening the shutter.

-7 - safety grill installed during kneading.
+7 – safety grid installed during kneading.

 10 – safety clutch.